 - appropriate confidentiality is maintained

 When assessing applicants, selection panel members must ensure that they do not directly or indirectly discriminate.
 Panel members should be aware of individual bias, assumptions and stereotyping which may impede the selection of the best applicant for the position.
-Panel members should be aware of the diverse pathways of experience and approaches which male and female candidates may bring to the interview and to the workplace, including people of diverse cultural and linguistic backgrounds and people with a disability.
+Panel members should be aware of the diverse pathways of experience and approaches which candidates may bring to the interview and to the workplace, including people of diverse cultural and linguistic backgrounds and people with a disability.
 This diversity should be viewed as an attribute and should in no way diminish the assessment of the applicant’s suitability for the position.
+Panel members may choose to complete the department’s Inclusive Recruitment e-learn module available on LearnED on eduPay prior to shortlisting applicants.

 Principals and panel members are to avoid any actual, potential or perceived conflict of interest in the selection process including the selection decision.
 A conflict may arise where it could be reasonably perceived that a principal or panel member is influenced by the private interest of facilitating employment (for example, the employment of a family member or associate).
 Where there could be a perception of possible favouritism and bias, to mitigate the risk the principal and, or panel member should remove themselves from the selection process and, or selection decision.
 A principal or panel member who considers they may have a conflict of interest must declare their conflict of interest and any steps taken to manage the conflict.
 Further information is available from .